Skip to content

 Malignant Melanoma:

-Malignant melanoma cancer develops from the pigment-containing cells.
+Malignant melanoma cancer develops from pigment-containing cells.

 Basal Cell Carcinoma (BCC):